Skip to content

 Click here to open the answer container.
 Click here to close the answer container.

-To cancel your account with Talkiatry, you must reach out to the company directly.
+To cancel your subscription with Talkiatry, you must reach out to the company directly.
 You can contact them by phone at 1-833-351-8255 (TALK) or by email at [email protected].

 Click here to open the answer container.
 Click here to close the answer container.

-Whether or not Talkiatry can prescribe controlled substances such as benzodiazepines or stimulants depends on your state’s prescription laws.
-Some states allow the prescription of controlled substances without an in-person visit and some do not.1 For more details, you can discuss this with your Talkiatry psychiatrist.
+Talkiatry can prescribe most types of mental health medications, including controlled substances such as Xanax and Klonopin for anxiety or Adderall for ADHD in several states.
+Some states allow the prescription of controlled substances without an in-person visit and some do not.1 For more details, you can discuss this with your Talkiatry psychiatrist or look up the laws in your state to see if Talkiatry will work for your needs.

 Does Talkiatry Issue Refunds?